terrier-org/terrier-core/doc/quickstart_experiments.md

 3. *If necessary*, check/modify the `collection.spec` file.
 This might be required if the collection directory contained files that you do not want to index (READMEs, etc).

 4. Now we are ready to begin the indexing of the collection.
-This is achieved using the `batchindexing` command called from the `terrier` script, as follows:
+This is achieved using the `batchindexing` command of the `terrier` script, as follows:

 ```
 $bin/terrier batchindexing